RaisanenMarkus/csharp/docs/part5/part5-1.md

   }
 ```

-**Object-oriented programming is mainly about isolating concepts into their own entities or, in other words, creating abstractions.** Despite the previous example, one might see it pointless to create an object containing only a number, since the same could be done directly with int variables.
-However, that is not always the case.
+**Object Oriented Programming is mainly about isolating concepts into their own entities or in other words creating abstractions.** Despite the previous example one might see it pointless to create an object containing only a number, since the same could be done directly with int variables.
+However that is not always the case.

 Separating a concept into its own class is a good idea in many ways.
-Firstly, certain details (such as rotating the hand) can be hidden inside the class (i.e. **abstracted**).
-Instead of typing an if-statement and an assignment operation, it's enough for the user of the clock hand to call a clearly-named method **Advance()**.
+Firstly certain details, such as rotating the hand, can be hidden inside the class (i.e. **abstracted**).
+Instead of typing an **if** statement and an assignment operation it's enough for the user of the clock hand to call a clearly named method **Advance()**.
 The produced clock hand may be used as a building block for other programs as well - the class could be named **CounterLimitedFromTop** for instance.
 That is, a class created from a distinct concept can serve multiple purposes.
 Another massive advantage is that since the details of the implementation of the clock hand are not visible to its user, they can be changed if desired.

-We realized that the clock contains three hands, i.e. it consists of three concepts.
+We realized that the clock contains three hands, so it consists of three concepts.
 In fact, the clock is a concept in and of itself.
 That is, we can create a class of it as well.
-Next, we create a class called "Clock" that hides the hands inside of it.
+Next we create a class called "Clock" that hides the hands inside of it.

 ```cs
 public class Clock